PPatricc/C_Projects/README.md

-## In this repository you can find some of hundreds of my C projects made during studies
+## In this repository you can find some of many of my C projects made during studies
 ### repo still in progress